 When is the Best Time to visit Ban Gioc Falls?

-Ban Gioc Falls are beautiful regardless of the season so the falls can be visited throughout the year.
+Ban Gioc Falls are beautiful regardless of the season so you can visit the falls throughout the year.
 During the monsoon season, the falls are full and the water is transparent.
 However, heavy rains are frequent and it’s the busiest season to visit the falls so expect to encounter crowds.
 I visited during the dry season, which starts around September in Vietnam.

 I liked visiting during the dry season since there was less rainfall and fewer crowds.
-At the end of the dry season, the dam of the Quay Son River releases water in the afternoon, which brings the falls up to a full flow so you will still be amazed by these beautiful waterfalls no matter what time of the year.
+At the end of the dry season, the dam of the Quay Son River releases water in the afternoon.
+It brings the falls up to a full flow so you will still be amazed by these beautiful waterfalls no matter what time of the year.

 Now you know how to visit Ban Gioc Waterfall on your own!
 If you have questions, feel free to ask them below.